adubey-ai/LLMs_Benchmarking/README.md

-# Benchmarking-llms-on-gaudi
-MTP project on Benchmarking LLMs on Intel Habana Gaudi architecture.
+# LLMs benchmarking on Intel Accelerator Gaudi Gaudi2 and Gaudi3